Alp Arslan: Campaigns and battles

 A miniature depicting Alp Arslan.
 Rashid al-Din, Jami' al-tawarikh, 1654 Ottoman copy, Topkapi Museum.

-Alp Arslan accompanied his uncle Tughril on campaigns in the south against the Fatimids while his father Chaghri remained in Khorasan.
+Alp Arslan accompanied his uncle Tughril on campaigns in the south against the Fatimids, while his father Chaghri remained in Khorasan.
 Upon Alp Arslan's return to Khorasan, he began his work in administration at his father's suggestion.
 While there, his father introduced him to Nizam al-Mulk, one of the most eminent statesmen in early Muslim history and Alp Arslan's future vizier.

 Defense of Tokharistan (1043–44)

-Taking advantage of the illness of the governor of Khorasan Chaghri, the Ghaznavid Sultan Mawdud attacked the Tokharistan region held by the Seljuks with the Ghaznavid army.
-Alp Arslan, who was in the city of Balkh at the time, defeated the Ghaznavids.
-A subsequent Ghaznavid attack was also repelled.
-The defeated Ghaznavids retreated, abandoning the places they had captured.
-Later, the Seljuk army, which launched an attack under the command of Alp Arslan and Chaghri Beg, captured the cities of Termez, Kubadhiyan, Vakhsh, Kunduz (Valvalic) held by the Ghaznavids and other Tokharistan lands held by the Ghaznavids.
+After the Khwarazm campaign he undertook alongside Tughril, Chaghri Beg launched another expedition against the Ghaznavids.
+He besieged the city of Herat, which had fallen out of Musa Yabghu's control following a Ghaznavid attack.
+However, he fell ill after a while and was forced to lift the siege.
+Meanwhile, although the Ghaznavid army under the command of Sultan Mawdud launched another offensive and achieved some success, they were routed by the Seljuk army commanded by Malik Ertash, and the Seljuks captured Herat through a counterattack.
+Another the Ghaznavid army under the command of Sultan Mawdud attack was repelled by Malik Alp Arslan, who was stationed in Balkh.
+Due to his illness, Chaghri Beg was unable to command the battles against the Ghaznavids.
+Therefore, he appointed his son, Alp Arslan, in his place.
+Taking action, Alp Arslan defeated the Ghaznavids.
+Later, the Seljuk army, which launched an attack under the command of Alp Arslan and Chaghri Beg, captured the cities of Termez, Kubadhiyan, Vakhsh, Kunduz (Valvalic), held by the Ghaznavids, and other Tokharistan lands held by the Ghaznavids.